AML14/tratto/experiment/README.md

 ### Mutation

-To analyze the "effectiveness" of the generated oracles, we compute the mutation score of the generated test suite.
-Consider the previous example, `sum`, and two corresponding oracles: `sum(a, b) == (a + b)` and `sum(a, b) != null`.
-We say the first assertion (1) is more "effective" than the second assertion (2).
-We quantify "effective"-ness via mutation score, which indicates how robust the test suite is to changes in source code.
-Intuitively, because (1) implies (2), we know that (1) will always kill more mutants than (2) and have a better mutation score.
+Mutation score is a proxy for the quality of the generated oracles, in terms of their effectiveness in alarming about incorrect code or their sensitivity to changes in source code.
+The oracle `sum(a, b) == (a + b)` has a higher mutatation score than `sum(a, b) != null`.

 ## Implementation

-The user provides two arguments as input: the TOG and the source path.
-For reference, we provide an overview of the experimental pipeline.
+The user provides, as input, the TOG and the source path.

+Here is the experimental pipeline:

 ![experiment pipeline](./doc/experiment-pipeline.png)